tracim/tracim/README.md

 Now, type the following commands:

-    CREATE ROLE poduser WITH LOGIN PASSWORD 'podpassword';
+    CREATE ROLE tracimuser WITH LOGIN PASSWORD 'tracimpassword';
-    CREATE DATABASE poddb OWNER poduser;
+    CREATE DATABASE tracimdb OWNER tracimuser;
-    GRANT ALL PRIVILEGES ON DATABASE poddb TO poduser;
+    GRANT ALL PRIVILEGES ON DATABASE tracimdb TO tracimuser;

 At the end, you can quit the psql client by running the \q quit command: